NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Raster-Stack-RGB/raster-stack-rgb.md

 ## Things You’ll Need To Complete This Tutorial
 To complete this tutorial you will need the most current version of R and, preferably, RStudio loaded on your computer.
+You will also need to create a NEON API token.

 ### R Libraries to Install: